 Henry David Thoreau’s quote “the mass of men lead lives of quiet desperation” was an observation that most people live an empty life caused by unfulfilling work, lack of leisure time and misplaced values; money, possessions and accolades.
 Thoreau claims the value we attach to possessions, money and status is wrong.
-Moreover, a life of misplaced values will lead to unhappiness.
-Quiet desperate lives are routine and emotionless.
+Quiet desperate lives are routine and emotionless, moreover, a life of misplaced values will lead to unhappiness.

 My life of quiet desperation